 This course will outline creative research methods and show you how to use them appropriately at every stage of the evaluation process.
-The course builds on the SRA's 'Introduction to Evaluation' course, so we assume that you have a good working knowledge of evaluation types and frameworks, evaluation design, and how to tailor evaluation research to different contexts.
-If you are not familiar with the theory and practice of evaluation, we recommend that you attend the SRA's 'Introduction to Evaluation' course first.
+The course builds on the SRA's 'Foundations of Evaluation' course, so we assume that you have a good working knowledge of evaluation types and frameworks, evaluation design, and how to tailor evaluation research to different contexts.
+If you are not familiar with the theory and practice of evaluation, we recommend that you attend the SRA's 'Foundations of Evaluation' course first.

 This course builds on that course by introducing arts-based methods, research using technology, mixed methods, and transformative research frameworks such as participatory and activist research.
 Any or all of these techniques can be used alongside more conventional evaluation methods and are often particularly useful when addressing more complex evaluation questions.
 In the afternoon you will have the opportunity to try applying these methods to evaluation design and presentation: you can work on an evaluation project of your own, or use one provided by the course tutor.
 Attention will be paid to ethical issues throughout.
 The day will include plenty of practical advice and tips on using creative methods in evaluation research.